USEPA/e-manifest/docs/src/Services/Manifest/validation.md

      }
      ```

    - 5.4.
-If Emanifest.submissionType == "DataImage5Copy" and RejectionInfo.transporterOnSite == true the following
+If `Emanifest.submissionType == "DataImage5Copy"` and `RejectionInfo.transporterOnSite == true` the following
      applies

    - 5.4.1.
-If RejectionInfo.rejectionType == "PartialReject" then the service sets RejectionInfo.rejectionType =
+If `RejectionInfo.rejectionType == "PartialReject"` then the service
-     "FullReject" and generates the following warning:
+     sets `RejectionInfo.rejectionType = "FullReject"` and generates the following warning:

      ```json
      {
        "message": "Provided value will be Ignored.
-If Transporter is On Site rejection type must be "FullReject", "field": "Emanifest.RejectionInfo.rejectionType",
+If Transporter is On Site rejection type must be 'FullReject'", "field": "Emanifest.RejectionInfo.rejectionType",
        "value": "rejectionType value"
      }